Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 How about taking in a scenic view while you give your feet a rest?
 Hop on the U3 (yellow line) at the Rathaus and ride towards Kellinghusenstrasse.

 During this 15-20 minute ride you’ll get a bird’s eye view of the harbor and pass by some of Hamburg’s gorgeous architecture.
-I rode the U3 to school when I lived in Hamburg and always enjoyed the view.
+I rode the U3 to school when I lived in Hamburg and always enjoyed this view.

 Learn About Maritime History At The International Maritime Museum